Image of blue Buffalo Rehab Logo

 1. Start with Rest

-The first goal is to “quiet the knee.”
 Using ice and rest can often get your knee to a better place.
 It is also important to limit the aggravating factor of your knee pain (stair climbing, walking, running), at least temporarily.
-In order to heal, you should do your best to avoid activities that aggravate your knee.
+To heal, you should do your best to avoid activities that aggravate your knee.

 2. Add Exercises